sspaniel-cm/dotnet-rag/README.md

 ## Overview

 This project illustrates the development of a custom RAG (Retrieval Augmented Generation) pipeline within a .NET application.
-It facilitates semantic photo search through the integration of SQL Server 2025, Azure AI Vision, and Azure Foundry.
+It facilitates semantic photo search through the integration of SQL Server 2025, Azure AI Vision, and Azure AI Foundry.

 ## Prerequisites